fraczak/k/INTRO.md

 # k - the way of building and manipulating JSON-like data

-Technically: notation for defining __first-order partial functions__.
+Technically, `k` is a notation for defining __first-order partial functions__.

-An example of a _partial function_ is "`.toto`", which maps an object to its property named `toto`, or it is not defined if the property doesn't exist.
+An example of a _partial function_ is the _projection_, e.g., "`.toto`",
+which maps an object to its property named `toto`, or it is not defined if the property doesn't exist.
 E.g.,

     .toto :
         {"toto": 5, "titi": 10}  --> 5